Read This First

 Prompt 2: Create a rigorous rubric to assess the degree of distortive framing of news reports.

-The section turns on Scoring Guide, Scoring, and Language Use (0-5 points).
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Scoring Guide, Scoring, and Language Use (0-5 points) in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Scoring Guide distinct from Scoring.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Scoring Guide distinct from Scoring.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Purely Objective – The report presents facts without any subjective interpretation or emotive language.
 It is entirely focused on delivering verifiable information.